 About the programme

-The master Archaeology consists of several modules of 10 credits each that highlight certain archaeological disciplines or geographic regions.
-Moreover, you are encouraged to choose modules from the other Archaeology master programmes, so you create a tailor-made programme that suits your particular interests and talents.
+The master Archaeology consists of several focus areas of 10 credits each that highlight certain archaeological disciplines or geographic regions.
+Moreover, you are encouraged to choose courses from the other Archaeology master programmes, so you create a tailor-made programme that suits your particular interests and talents.

 Your Archaeology master: mix and match

-The 10 ec modules are scheduled in such a way that it allows you to choose from other specialisations.
+The 10 ec focus areas are scheduled in such a way that it allows you to choose from other specialisations.
 This may lead to interesting combinations such as Americas & Material Studies, or Heritage Studies & the Middle East.

 Combinations within the same master specialisation is also possible, for instance Heritage Studies & Museum Studies, or Early Prehistory & Medieval Europe.

-Apart from the chosen modules, there is mandatory part that focuses on designing a thesis proposal, and thesis writing.
+Apart from the chosen focus areas, there is a mandatory part that focuses on designing a thesis proposal, and thesis writing.

 There is also room for electives, an internship, lab work or courses at another faculty or university.